-If a driver is speeding during bad weather and causes an accident, you may be able to file a car accident claim.
+If a driver is speeding during bad weather and causes an accident, you can file a car accident claim.
 In most cases, situations like this will be described in a police report, which can be used as evidence for your car accident claim.

 Running Red Lights

-Drivers who run red lights may cause a T-bone collision, rear-end collision, or even a head-on accident.
+Drivers who run red lights may cause a T-bone, rear-end, or head-on collision.
 These types of accidents are often particularly dangerous because drivers are attempting to “beat” the light, which means they may be traveling at a higher rate of speed than usual.

 Accidents that involve someone running a red light are more likely to result in severe injuries and fatalities.

-If you are struck by a driver who ran a red light, you have the right to recover compensation for your injuries and damages.
+If you are struck by a driver who ran a red light, you can recover compensation for your injuries and damages.
 We can help you with your claim and help you get the compensation that you deserve.

 Ignoring Road Signs

-It may seem like no big deal to run a stop sign from time to time.
+It may seem like no big deal to run a stop sign occasionally.
 Unfortunately, if you fail to obey the posted road signs, it can result in an accident and serious harm to yourself or someone else.